 When life gets overwhelming or you are overscheduled, one great way to take a step back is to do a social media fast, especially if you have a smartphone addiction.
 Taking a break from social media has amazing mental health benefits, and it helps your productivity too!
 Keep reading for tips to help you do a social media detox.

-Benefits of a Social Media Detox
+Social Media Detox Benefits

 There’s no denying that social media is great.
 It helps us keep in touch with faraway friends and relatives (which is a must-have for us military families).
 But it isn’t always a positive place to be.
 Have you ever wondered how social media affects your mental health?